tinalawati/Clueless-Digital-Closet/README.md

 ## Usage

-After pulling the code, simply replace the default images with your own images inside the 'top_images' and 'bottom_images' directories.
+Simply replace the default images with your own images inside the 'top_images' and 'bottom_images' directories.
 Then, navigate to the 'digital_closet_app' folder and run the following command:

 ```python
 python digital_closet_app.py